MADS-NET/rerunner_plugin/README.md

 fft_keypaths = ["/replay/sensor/temperature", "/replay/sensor/humidity"]
 window_size  = 200          # Width of the ACF and FFT window (integer)
-blueprint = "blueprint.rbl" # local or absolute path to a valid blueprint
+blueprint = "blueprint.rbl" # local or absolute path to a valid blueprint parallelize = true # Runs FFT and ACF computations in parallel
 ```

 All settings are optional; if omitted, the default values are used.